dropbox/pb-jelly/README.md

 This implementation was initially written in 2016 to satisfy the need of shuffling large amount of bytes in [Dropbox's Storage System (Magic Pocket)](https://dropbox.tech/infrastructure/inside-the-magic-pocket).
-Previously, we were using [`rust-protobuf`](https://github.com/stepancheg/rust-protobuf) (and therefore generated APIs are exactly the same to make it easy to migrate) but serializing Rust structs to proto messages, and then serializing them again in our RPC layer, meant multiple copies (and same thing in reverse on parsing stack).
+Previously, we were using [`rust-protobuf`](https://github.com/stepancheg/rust-protobuf) (and therefore generated APIs are exactly the same to make migration easy) but serializing Rust structs to proto messages, and then serializing them again in our RPC layer, meant multiple copies (and same thing in reverse on parsing stack).
 Taking control of this implementation and integrating it in our RPC stack end-to-end helped avoid these extra copies.